Vancouver Whitecaps FC: History

 An ownership group in Vancouver were granted the seventeenth Major League Soccer franchise on March 18, 2009, by MLS commissioner Don Garber.
 While no name was provided at the Vancouver announcement, over a year later the club confirmed it would keep the Whitecaps name, which had been first used in 1974.
+The original Whitecaps played from 1974 to 1984 in the North American Soccer League and won one league championship, Soccer Bowl '79.
+After the league folded, a new team named the Vancouver 86ers was founded in 1986 and played in various minor leagues.
+It adopted the Whitecaps name in 2001.

 The team sold the first 5,000 season ticket deposits 48 hours after they became available to the public.
 Remaining season tickets were made available to season ticket holders for the USSF 2 Whitecaps before becoming available to non-season ticket holders.
 In preparation for its first MLS season, the Whitecaps brought in executive talent from around the world.
 On November 24, 2009, Paul Barber, former Tottenham Hotspur executive, was announced to join the club as CEO.
 Others joining him included former D.C.
 United head coach Tom Soehn as Director of Operations and Dutch national Richard Grootscholten as the Technical Director and head coach of the residency program.

 As the head coach of the USL and later USSF Division 2 Vancouver Whitecaps, former Iceland international Teitur Thordarson was confirmed as head coach on September 2, 2010, for the inaugural MLS season.
 He was subsequently relieved of his duties on May 30, 2011, after the Whitecaps won just one of their first twelve matches.
 Tom Soehn, the Whitecaps director of soccer operations, replaced Thordarson on an interim basis.